shawshaenk/desnapper/README.md

 ```

 # Running the Script
-To run the script download the latest release of desnapper and extract the downloaded file.
-You should then see a new folder called "desnapper-main."
-Open a terminal to the path of the extracted folder and run:
+To run the script download the latest .zip release of desnapper and extract the file.
+You should now see a new folder.
+Open a terminal pointed to the folder's path and run this command:
 ```
 python3 desnapper.py
 ```